Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Tribute Page/README.md

 - `index.html` → Main HTML file
 - `TributePage.css` → Stylesheet for the page
 - `README.md` → Project documentation

+## 📌 Features

+- Clean and responsive layout
+- Grid-based design for text and image alignment
+- Dedicated sections for quotes and biography
+- Easy-to-read typography and color scheme
+- Mobile-friendly and beginner-friendly structure

 ## 🚀 How to Run